philbertphotos/SimpleTelnetUI/README.markdown

 production applications.
 It is a useful occasional debugging tool though!

-No it isn't RFC854 compliant.
+No it isn't RFC854 compliant. (will soon be)

 Rob Blackwell
 Todd MacDonald